Project-OSmOSE/OSEkit/docs/source/publicapi_usage.rst

 .. code-block:: python

     from osekit.public.transform import OutputType
-    analysis_type = OutputType.AUDIO | OutputType.SPECTROGRAM
+    output_type = OutputType.AUDIO | OutputType.SPECTROGRAM

 Transform Parameters
 """""""""""""""""""

-The remaining parameters of the analysis (begin and end **Timestamps**, duration and sample rate of the reshaped data...) are described in the :class:`osekit.public.transform.Transform` initializer docstring.
+The remaining parameters of the transform (begin and end **Timestamps**, duration and sample rate of the reshaped data...) are described in the :class:`osekit.public.transform.Transform` initializer docstring.

 .. note::

-   If the ``Transform`` contains spectral computations (either ``OutputType.MATRIX``, ``OutputType.SPECTROGRAM`` or ``OutputType.WELCH`` is in ``analysis_type``), a `scipy ShortTimeFFT instance <https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.ShortTimeFFT.html#scipy.signal.ShortTimeFFT>`_ should be passed to the ``Transform`` initializer.
+   If the ``Transform`` contains spectral computations (either ``OutputType.SPECTRUM``, ``OutputType.SPECTROGRAM`` or ``OutputType.WELCH`` is in ``output_type``), a `scipy ShortTimeFFT instance <https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.ShortTimeFFT.html#scipy.signal.ShortTimeFFT>`_ should be passed to the ``Transform`` initializer.

-.. _editing_analysis:
+.. _editing_transform:

-Checking/Editing the analysis
+Checking/Editing the transform
-"""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""

-If you want to take a peek at what the analysis output will be before actually running it, the :meth:`osekit.public.project.Project.prepare_audio` and :meth:`osekit.public.project.Project.prepare_spectro` methods return a :class:`osekit.core.audio_dataset.AudioDataset` and a :class:`osekit.core.spectro_dataset.SpectroDataset` instance, respectively.
+If you want to take a peek at what the transform output will be before actually running it, the :meth:`osekit.public.project.Project.prepare_audio` and :meth:`osekit.public.project.Project.prepare_spectro` methods return a :class:`osekit.core.audio_dataset.AudioDataset` and a :class:`osekit.core.spectro_dataset.SpectroDataset` instance, respectively.

-The returned ``AudioDataset`` can be edited at will and passed as a parameter later on when the analysis is run:
+The returned ``AudioDataset`` can be edited at will and passed as a parameter later on when the transform is run:

 .. code-block:: python

-    ads = project.prepare_audio(analysis=analysis)
+    ads = project.prepare_audio(transform=transform)

     # Filtering out the AudioData that are not linked to any audio file:
     ads.remove_empty_data(threshold=0.)

-The returned ``SpectroDataset`` can be used e.g. to plot sample spectrograms prior to the analysis:
+The returned ``SpectroDataset`` can be used e.g. to plot sample spectrograms prior to the transform running:

 .. code-block:: python

     import matplotlib.pyplot as plt

-    sds = project.prepare_spectro(analysis=analysis, audio_dataset=ads) # audio_dataset is optional: here, the sds will match the edited ads (with no empty data)
+    sds = project.prepare_spectro(transform=tra,sfprù, audio_dataset=ads) # audio_dataset is optional: here, the sds will match the edited ads (with no empty data)

-    # Computing/plotting the 100th SpectroData from the analysis
+    # Computing/plotting the 100th SpectroData from the transform
     sds.data[100].plot()
     plt.show()

-Running the analysis
+Running the transform
-""""""""""""""""""""
+"""""""""""""""""""""

 To run the ``Transform``, simply execute the :meth:`osekit.public.project.Project.run` method:

 .. code-block:: python

-    project.run(analysis=analysis) # And that's it!
+    project.run(transform=transform) # And that's it!

-If you edited the analysis ``AudioDataset`` as explained in the :ref:`Checking/Editing the analysis <editing_analysis>` section, you can specify the edited ``AudioDataset`` on which the analysis will be run:
+If you edited the transform ``AudioDataset`` as explained in the :ref:`Checking/Editing the transform <editing_transform>` section, you can specify the edited ``AudioDataset`` on which the transform will be run:

 .. code-block:: python

-    project.run(analysis=analysis, audio_dataset=ads)
+    project.run(transform=transform, audio_dataset=ads)

 .. note::